tom2tom/jquery-alertable/readme.md

-# jquery.alertable.js - Minimal alert and confirmation alternatives.
+# jquery.alertable.js - Minimal alert, confirm, and prompt replacements.

 Developed by Cory LaViska for A Beautiful Site, LLC